He who is not every day conquering some fear has not learned the secret of life.

 Art Gallery Inclusion Is Selective and Unique.

 While it’s only implied in the list, gallerists need assurance their artists are productive and capable of continuing a steady and reliable output of new works to keep them supplied.
-Some gallery owners will only work with artists who are full-time in the business of art.
-For them, the less you need them, the more likely they are to want you.
+In addition, some gallery owners will only work with artists who are full-time in the business of art.
+The less you need them, the more likely they are to want you.

 How You Prepare Yourself to Pitch Galleries Is Important.